aggie-coding-club/TickTock/README.md

     git pull origin main

 Then, you want to create a new branch.
 You are going to work off this branch exclusively for your code.
-For ease of naming, please name the branch **feature-*your initials***.
+For ease of naming, please name the branch **Your first name and last initial**.
 So, my name being Ilham Aryawan, I would run:

-    git checkout -b feature-ia
+    git checkout -b ilhamA

 Once you're done, edit and commit your code as you please.

 When you finish, push your code to the main repository using this command:

-    git push origin feature-ia
+    git push origin ilhamA

 Once you've done that, visit GitHub and create a pull request.
 You can learn more about pull requests here: [https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests).

 Once you're done, you can switch back to the main branch and delete the feature branch you were using.
 You can do it using the following 2 commands:

     git checkout main
-    git branch -D feature-jk
+    git branch -D ilham A